flowdock/api-docs/docs/message-types.md

 <div id="/action"></div>
 ## Event: action

-Action events are sent by various activities, such as adding Twitter stream.
+Action events are sent by various activities, such as adding an RSS feed.

 ### Data